Information for Tenants

 Please see our administration fees below -

 The asking rent does not include letting fees.
-Dependent on your circumstances and the property you select, the following upfront fees will apply:
+Dependent on your circumstances and the property you select, the following fees apply:

 The first step will be to obtain references on behalf of the landlord, through a Credit Referencing Agencywhich will include, credit check, an employer's reference, a bank or building society reference, a previous landlord reference if applicable and a right to rent check.